rahulpargi641/Chest-System-main/README.md

 ### Code Structure and Game Design

     Model-View-Controller-Service (MVC-S):
-        The Chest entity is structured around the Model, View, and Controller components.
+       - The Chest entity is structured around the Model, View, and Controller components.
-        A Service class efficiently creates and manages chests.
+       - A Service class efficiently creates and manages chests.

-    Singletons
+    Singletons:
         - Essential services, such as Chest Service and UI Service, are implemented as singletons for centralized and efficient control.

     Scriptable Objects: Chest Types
         - Four distinct chest types are available: COMMON, RARE, EPIC, and LEGENDARY.
         - Each chest type is associated with randomized rewards in terms of coins, gems, and unique chest unlocking times.

     State Pattern
-        LOCKED state: Options to unlock using gems or initiate the unlocking timer.
+        - LOCKED state: Options to unlock using gems or initiate the unlocking timer.
-        UNLOCKING state: Gem-based instant unlocking or a countdown display until the chest is open.
+        - UNLOCKING state: Gem-based instant unlocking or a countdown display until the chest is open.
-        UNLOCKED state: A prompt to open the chest, revealing your rewards, with the chest disappearing after collection.
+        - UNLOCKED state: A prompt to open the chest, revealing your rewards, with the chest disappearing after collection.

 #### Performance Optimization:
         - To optimize performance, object pooling is implemented for chests which helps manage memory and CPU usage efficiently.

 #### Chest System Design:
         - Used a background image and chest images that closely resemble the aesthetics of Clash Royale,

 ### Focus
     - Code Quality and Organization.